jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 ### Create Infrastructure Build Stage

 When it comes to creating a safe Terraform pipeline, the most critical design consideration is choosing to call Terraform's `plan` command with the right arguments.
 In the simplified getting-started workflow, we did not even call `plan`--not explicitly at least.
-The workflow still works because `apply` implicitly calls `plan` when no plan is available.
+The workflow still works because the `apply` command implicitly calls `plan` when no plan is available.
 When calling `plan`, Terraform prints output identical to the `apply` output, up until the prompt to review and approve.
 The prompt to approve does not appear when you call `plan`, `plan` just exits.

 This default behavior is okay as a debugging tool.
 Terraform's `plan` command allows us to double-check our intention against what Terraform thinks our code is trying to say.
 Terraform always wins any disagreement.
 If we don't like the plan, we need to change our code.
 Outside debugging, the default behavior of the `plan` command does not help us make our workflow any safer.
 Even if we like what we see in the `plan` command output, Terraform only keeps this plan in memory.
 Terraform generates a new plan during `apply` and asks for approval.
 We can change this behavior by using the [`-out` parameter][10] when calling `plan`.
 The default invocation of `plan` nags you if you fail to use this parameter: